Age-related features of the pelvic bones. Age-related features of the pelvis

 • Subcutaneous hematoma or abrasions;

-• Forced position of the body - the pose of a frog or legs bent at the knees and divorced to the sides;
+• Forced body position - frog pose or legs bent at the knees and spread to the sides;

-• It is impossible to lift the outstretched leg;
+• It is impossible to lift an outstretched leg;

-• Unable to urinate or have blood in the urine;
+• Unable to urinate or there is blood in the urine;

 • Painful shock or loss of consciousness.